The scheduled date that medical cards are mailed to customers.

 A medical program administered by the Social Security Administration for persons age 65 and over.
 Payment is made for insured persons under the provisions of Title XVIII of the Social Security Act.

-An identification card issued to clients eligible for medical benefits.
-The client shows the card to HFS approved medical providers to access medical services.
+An identification card issued to customers eligible for medical benefits.
+The customer shows the card to HFS approved medical providers to access medical services.

-A mercury issuance, sometimes called a mercury benefit, is an extra payment (cash or food stamps) to help meet needs that were not included in a client's regular benefit amount.
-This need might result from a change of circumstances in the benefit
+A mercury issuance, sometimes called a mercury benefit, is an extra payment (cash or SNAP) to help meet needs that were not included in a customer's regular benefit amount.
+This need might result from a change of circumstances in the benefit unit.

 A person under age 18, or an 18 year old who will graduate from high school before age 19.